 Read for Understanding

-At the time this Learning Resource was published, the COVID-19 global pandemic was impacting schools and communities around the world.
-Keeping this in mind, the team at New American History embedded language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face to face instruction, and blended learning.
+This Learning Resource includes language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face-to-face instruction, and blended learning.

 If you are teaching remotely, consider using videoconferencing to provide opportunities for students to work in partners or small groups.
-Digital tools such as Google Docs or Slides, Padlet, or Jamboard may also be used for collaboration.
+Digital tools such as Google Docs or Slides may also be used for collaboration.
 Rewordify helps make a complex text more accessible for those reading at a lower Lexile level while still providing a greater depth of knowledge.
 This tool is useful for students when reading excerpts in Bunk or analyzing quotes.

 This Learning Resource is one of a three-part series developed in collaboration with the Digital Scholarship Lab at the University of Richmond, based on the ESRI StoryMap, Southern Journey, a companion digital humanities project created by the authors of Southern Journey: The Migrations of the American South, 1790–2020.
 For more information about the forced migration of enslaved Africans, you may wish to have students analyze the American Panorama map, Forced Migration in the American South, in more depth before this lesson.
 For more information about StoryMaps, visit the ESRI website and register for a free educator account.